LPengYang/FreeDrag/README.md

 This repo proposes FreeDrag, a novel interactive point-based image editing framework free of the laborious and unstable point tracking process🔥🔥🔥.

 ## Abstract
-To serve the intricate and varied demands of image editing, precise and flexible manipulation of image content is indispensable.
-Recently, DragGAN has achieved impressive editing results through point-based manipulation.
-However, we have observed that DragGAN struggles with miss tracking, where DragGAN encounters difficulty in effectively tracking the desired handle points, and ambiguous tracking, where the tracked points are situated within other regions that bear resemblance to the handle points.
-To deal with the above issues, we propose **FreeDrag**, which adopts a feature-oriented approach to free the burden on point tracking within the point-oriented methodology of DragGAN.
-The **FreeDrag** incorporates adaptive template features, line search, and fuzzy localization techniques to perform stable and efficient point-based image editing.
-Extensive experiments demonstrate that our method is superior to the DragGAN and enables stable point-based editing in challenging scenarios with similar structures, fine details, or under multi-point targets.
+To serve the intricate and varied demands of image editing, precise and flexible manipulation in image content is indispensable.
+Recently, Drag-based editing methods have gained impressive performance.
+However, these methods predominantly center on point dragging, resulting in two noteworthy drawbacks, namely "miss tracking", where difficulties arise in accurately tracking the predetermined handle points, and "ambiguous tracking", where tracked points are potentially positioned in wrong regions that closely resemble the handle points.
+To address the above issues, we propose **FreeDrag**, a feature dragging methodology designed to free the burden on point tracking.
+The **FreeDrag** incorporates two key designs, i.e., template feature via adaptive updating and line search with backtracking, the former improves the stability against drastic content change by elaborately controls feature updating scale after each dragging, while the latter alleviates the misguidance from similar points by actively restricting the search area in a line.
+These two technologies together contribute to a more stable semantic dragging with higher efficiency.
+Comprehensive experimental results substantiate that our approach significantly outperforms pre-existing methodologies, offering reliable point-based editing even in various complex scenarios.

 <p align="center">
   <img src="./resources/fig1.png">
 </p>

 ## 📜 News
+[2023/12/11] The updataed [FreeDrag](https://arxiv.org/abs/2307.04684) containing the implementations in both StyleGAN and Diffusion models is available now.

+[2023/12/8]  FreeDrag based on diffusion model is available now, which support dragging editing in both real images and generated images.

-[2023/7/31] The web demo in [OpenXLab](https://openxlab.org.cn/apps/detail/LPengYang/FreeDrag) is available now.
+[2023/7/31] The web demo (StyleGAN) in [OpenXLab](https://openxlab.org.cn/apps/detail/LPengYang/FreeDrag) is available now.

 [2023/7/28] The function of real image editing is available now.